-- Further study materials are provided during the course.
+Further study material is provided by the teacher during the course.

 The objective of the exam is to assess the level of achievement of the training objectives.
 The exam includes a structured written test with open questions aimed at assessing the degree of depth of general theoretical knowledge.
 Students will have to answer the questions demonstrating the ability to expose the technical contents, definitions, and basic notions acquired with their study with appropriate terminology.
 The written test consists of 5 questions.
 Each question is awarded a maximum of 6 points for a total of 30.
 The possibility of honors will be assigned to the student who will show a capacity for critical discussion of the contents acquired, and to have proceeded to an in-depth study of the topics dealt with outside the reference texts.
 The duration of the written test is set at 100 minutes.
 There is also the possibility of an oral exam, which becomes compulsory if requested by the teacher for cases of written tests with results at the limit of sufficiency (between 15/30 and 17/30).